 OWASP Top 10 Series: Broken Access Control - Part 1

 This is the first in a series of blog posts about the OWASP Top 10.
-I’m writing this as much for me as for anyone else who stumbles upon this blog.
+I’m writing this both as a learning tool for myself and to help others who are exploring secure coding practices in .NET.
 It’s always a good idea to keep security top of mind when developing software.
 So, I decided to write a series on the OWASP Top 10 security vulnerabilities.
 You can find the OWASP Top 10 List here .

-This is part 1 of the series, which will will focus on the #1 vulnerability as of 2021: Broken Access Control .
+This is part 1 of the series, which will focus on the #1 vulnerability as of 2021: Broken Access Control .
 I would highly recommend reading the entire OWASP page to gain an understanding of the nature of the vulnerability.

 “Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user’s limits.” (https://owasp.org/Top10/A01_2021-Broken_Access_Control/#description )

-I’ve used Visual Studio Community 2022 to create a simple ASP.NET Core Web application with the following, default structure.
+I’ve used Visual Studio Community 2022 to create a simple ASP.NET Core Web application with the following default structure.

 image